|Far more fox are killed by cars than by mounted hunts.|

 10. Nothing is more cruel than nature unchecked.

 The alternative to hunting is not life everlasting.
 The way animals die in nature is simple: vehicle impact, disease, starvation, and being torn apart by other animals.
-A fox being caught by foxhounds above ground (a pretty rare occurrence) is not more cruel than a fox being caught above-ground by a wolf, a coyote or a bobcat.
+A fox being caught by foxhounds above ground (a pretty rare occurrence) is not more cruel than a fox being caught above-ground by a wolf, a coyote, or a bobcat, or a fox being struck by a car.
 Sadly, folks in the U.K. miss the larger picture here because they are missing a full and balanced compendium of wild animals at the top of the natural pyramid.
 The British, Irish, and Scots once had the wolf to control fox.
 Now, however, they only have the wolf's distant cousin, the fox hound.
-The latter is not less humane because it comes with a pedigree!
+The latter is not less humane because it comes with a pedigree and collar!
 It is certainly less cruel than mange, distemper, sepsis from a gut-shot wound, or an animal lying broken and starving under a hedge after a vehicle impact.